-About six months back or so, a video had surfaced of a cop trying to feel up a woman on Kalyan railway station.
-In the video, the cop was sitting next to a woman on a bench on the platform, and while acting ignorant, slyly touched her back constantly.
+Recently, a video surfaced of a cop trying to feel up a woman on Kalyan railway station.
+In the video, the cop is sitting next to a woman on a bench on the platform, and while acting ignorant, slyly touches her back constantly.
 An onlooker filmed this video with his phone.
 He eventually started screaming at the cop, and fellow passengers started beating him up.
 The cop ran away after denying all claims.

 Even though seeing those people call out the cop in this video made me happy, the online discussion surrounding it didn’t.
 A lot of people took issue with the fact that the woman in question did not do anything to stop the policeman.
 She didn’t move from her place nor did she raise an alarm to alert people around her.
 We are living in an era where women everywhere are coming forward with their sexual assault stories and people everywhere are standing in solidarity with them, and yet victim blaming is still rampant.
 Men and women equally are seen blaming victims for getting molested, assaulted or raped.

 I think what people fail to understand here is that women have been conditioned into remaining silent since they were kids.
 At a very young age, we are told not to wear a certain outfit or not visit a certain place because men might leer at us.
 We are told to keep mum if a man feels us up so as to save face in the society.
 We are told that going out after 7 pm will invite lewd advances from men.
 And we believed all this because we were kids.
 We grew up with these false notions, and they greatly affected our behaviour as adults.
 We didn’t drink in public as much as our male friends, because if we did, we might be seen as asking for it.
 We didn’t wear our favourite skirts or shorts outside because we lived in the fear of getting molested or eve-teased.
 We made it a point to return early from work because we didn’t want to get raped.
 We had to take proactive measures to ensure our safety.
 Some men will never understand the fear women live with, everyday.